shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 To extend a given template you can use the Twig `block` feature.

-Imagine you component you want to extend/override has the following template.
+Imagine, the component you want to extend/override has the following template:

 ```twig
 {% block card %}